nicobailon/claude-prune/README.md

 # Use haiku model for summarization (faster/cheaper)
 npx ccprune --summary-model haiku

+# Use Gemini API for summarization (no chunking, handles large contexts)
+npx ccprune --gemini

+# Use Gemini 2.5 Flash for faster summarization
+npx ccprune --gemini --gemini-flash

 # Target a specific session by ID
 npx ccprune 03953bb8-6855-4e53-a987-e11422a03fc6 --keep 10